Website design and development in Spalding, Lincolnshire

 By taking these steps, you will be much more likely to have a Google-friendly website, which will help you to achieve better rankings in the search engine.

-Google has a saying, “content is king”.
+Content”.
 Google wants to provide people with the best and most relevant information possible.
-It’s already an attractive search engine because it offers more relevant results than other engines.
+It’s already an attractive search engine because it offers more relevant results than other engines, and the Google broad core algorithm update is often there to filter out poor-quality websites.

-But if you want to be at the top of the Google search results, you need to have plenty of original content that meets the needs of your audience.
+But if you want to be at the top of Google search results, you need to have plenty of original content that meets the needs of your audience.
+With top-class content, some websites can actually avoid any negativity with the wrath of a Google broad core algorithm update.

 The Content Trick